-*A easy recipe for preparing chickpeas and chickpea flour before cooking and baking is provided below.
+*Refer to the easy recipe for preparing traditional chickpeas and chickpea flour before cooking and baking below.

 Lectins are anti-nutrient depleting proteins.
 They bind to insulin receptors, attack and bind to the stomach lining and they seemingly cause leptin resistance.
 Leptin is the supervising hormone – the gatekeeper of fat metabolism, monitoring how much energy an organism takes in.
 It surveys and maintains the energy balance in the body, and it regulates hunger.
 And leptin resistance is a predicting factor to complications of metabolic syndrome independently of obesity.

 The lectins in chickpeas can indeed cause serious gastrointestinal and other issues if consumed in even moderate quantities (4).
 But there is good news!
 Cooking or baking breaks down lectins by up to 95%!

-As long as you’re not going to be consuming chickpea flour raw (which I can’t imagine that you would), then you are good to go in the lectin department.
+As long as you’re not going to be consuming raw chickpea flour, then you are good to go in the lectin department.
 Only raw vegans would likely be at risk.

 Cooking and Baking with Garbanzo Bean Flour

 Chickpeas and (gram) chickpea flour has a long history in traditional food and cuisine from multiple continents around the world.
 Thus, if chickpea flour catches your fancy, then by all means use it in your cooking and baking!
 Incidentally, another excellent choice for a grain-free, low anti-nutrient flour is the tuber cassava (not to be confused with tapioca, its more processed form).
 Potato starch flour is another good choice.

-Consuming this legume as part of a varied and real foods diet is of little concern and likely will confer nutritional benefits.
+Consuming gram flour as part of a varied and real foods diet is of little concern and likely will confer nutritional benefits.

 That said, here’s the bugaboo to watch out for: